Chart Color Schemes

 Balga hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Balga's median age is 32 years, which is younger than Greater Perth's average of 37 years and significantly lower than Australia's national average of 38 years.
-Compared to Greater Perth, Balga has a higher proportion of residents aged 25-34 (20.7%) but fewer residents aged 55-64 (7.8%).
-This concentration of 25-34 year-olds is notably higher than the national average of 14.5%.
-Post-2021 Census data indicates that the proportion of residents aged 75 to 84 has grown from 3.8% to 4.7%, while the proportion of those aged 25 to 34 has declined from 21.6% to 20.7%.
-By 2041, demographic modeling suggests that Balga's age profile will change significantly.
-The number of residents aged 75 to 84 is projected to increase by 72%, adding 524 individuals to reach a total of 1,257.
-This growth is part of an overall trend towards demographic aging, with residents aged 65 and older representing 62% of the anticipated population growth.
-Meanwhile, declines in population are projected for those aged 0 to 4 and 5 to 14 years.
+Balga's median age at 32 years is notably younger than Greater Perth's average of 37 years and also significantly lower than Australia's national average of 38 years.
+Compared to Greater Perth, Balga has a higher proportion of residents aged 25-34 (20.7%) but fewer residents aged 55-64 (7.9%).
+This concentration of 25-34-year-olds is well above the national average of 14.5%.
+According to post-2021 Census data, the 75 to 84 age group has increased from 3.8% to 4.7% of Balga's population, while the 25 to 34 cohort has decreased from 21.6% to 20.7%.
+By 2041, demographic modeling suggests significant changes in Balga's age profile.
+The 75 to 84 age group is projected to grow by 67%, adding 502 residents to reach a total of 1,256.
+Residents aged 65 and older are expected to represent 70% of the population growth during this period.
+Meanwhile, population declines are anticipated for the 0 to 4 and 5 to 14 age groups.